DanielEnglisch/hagenberg-mitschriften/5.Semester/WEA5/chapters/6 JavaServerFaces.md

 - The main components of JavaServer Faces technology are as follows:
-    - An API for representing UI components and managing their state; handling events, server-side validation, and data conversion; defining page navigation; supporting internationalization and accessibility; and providing extensibility for all these features
+    - An API for representing UI components and managing their state; `handling events, server-side validation, and data conversion; defining page navigation; supporting internationalization and accessibility; and providing extensibility for all these features`
-    - Two JavaServer Pages (JSP) custom tag libraries for expressing UI components within a JSP page and for wiring components to server-side objects
+    - Two JavaServer Pages (JSP) `custom tag libraries` for expressing UI components within a JSP page and for wiring components to server-side objects
 - With minimal effort it is possible to
-    - Wire client-generated events to server-side application code
+    - `Wire client-generated events to server-side application code`
-    - Bind UI components on a page to server-side data
+    - `Bind UI components` on a page to server-side data
-    - Construct a UI with reusable and extensible components
+    - Construct a UI with `reusable and extensible components`
-    - Save and restore UI state beyond the life of server requests
+    - `Save and restore UI state beyond the life of server requests`
 - A JavaServer Faces application also has
-    - A custom tag library for rendering UI components on a page
+    - A `custom tag library` for rendering UI components on a page
-    - UI components represented as stateful objects on the server
+    - `UI components` represented as stateful objects on the server
-    - Backing beans, which define properties and functions for UI components
+    - `Backing beans`, which define properties and functions for UI components
-    - Validators, converters, event listeners, and event handlers
+    - `Validators, converters, event listeners`, and ``event handlers`
-    - An application configuration resource file for configuring application resources
+    - An `application configuration resource file` for configuring application resources

 ## Life Cycle
 <img src="../pics/JavaServerFaces/life-cycle.png" alt="life-cycle" width="450"/>